learn-co-curriculum/dsc-introduction-to-warehousing-v3/README.md

 ![data_warehouse_diagrams](images/data_warehouse_diagrams.png)

+In this diagram, you can see how various data sources will converge into a data storage, then the data is cleaned and organized into a central data warehouse.
+From there, data is formed for specific business verticals, generating its own data mart.

 ### What are the benefits of using a data warehouse as a data scientist?
 - Informed decision making, such as the performance of A/B testing
 - Consolidated data from many sources